 Remembering Chris O’Brien

-In his public life, Professor Chris O’Brien was a talented surgeon; a tireless advocate for the very best in cancer care.
-In private, however, he was much more: a charismatic magician, a steadfast supporter, a good guy.
-As we approach the 10th anniversary of the surgeon’s death, hear from those who knew him best – as a doctor, and as a man.
+In his public life, Prof Chris O’Brien was a talented surgeon and a tireless advocate for the very best in cancer care.
+In private, however, he was much more – a charismatic magician, a steadfast supporter, a good guy.
+In this series of intimate conversations, those who knew him best describe the many facets of Chris O’Brien.

 The Kind Professor